Food-Forest-Sardegna/release/README.md

 Step 4: Press ”ctrl+c” to stop the running node.

 Step 5: Type the following command to delete the existing fft folder containing all nodes files.
-Warning: ⚠️ Be ensure before deleting this folder you have Encoded Seed of your node.
+Warning: ⚠️ Be ensure before deleting this folder as deleting this folder will lead to delete all entire blockchain data and wallet, please ensure you have Encoded Seed of your node.

 > sudo rm -rf /opt/fft